mazhe/lualdap/docs/manual.md

 of the entry that has the password to be checked against the third argument, `password`.

-The optional argument `usetls` is a Boolean flag indicating if Transport Layer Security (TLS) should be used.
+The optional argument `usetls` is a boolean flag indicating if Transport Layer Security (TLS) should be used.

 The optional argument `timeout` is the connection timeout in seconds.